 League officers will only do weather cancellation in extreme weather.
 Teams can decide to play or not in bad weather.
 Those deciding not to play will have 2 weeks to do a makeup game.
 In the event that the league officers determine that the weather is bad enough, league will be cancelled that week and will be pushed back 1 week for the remainder of the league calendar.
 New schedules will not be redone; it will be up to each team to move the dates on their existing schedules.

 Money / Awards

-1. The game is played with a cue ball and fifteen object balls numbered 1 – 15.
+1. The game is played with one (1) cue ball and fifteen (15) numbered object balls.

-5. Miscues on the break and stopping or deflecting the cue ball prior to hitting the racked balls are considered fouls and results in loss of turn.
+3. Stopping or deflecting the cue ball prior to hitting the racked balls is considered a foul and loss of turn.
 The opponent will receive the cue ball in hand behind the head string.

 a) The breaker may ask for a re-rack or have the 8 ball spotted and continue shooting

 b) Should the breaker pocket the 8 ball and scratch the incoming player has the option of spotting the 8 ball and shooting from behind the head string or re-racking and assuming the break.

 c) A game cannot be won or lost with an 8-ball break regardless of what is pocketed on the same shot.